RavenousLegs

 Friends I made on Markha Valley Trek!

-I met interesting people on the trek who were walking on the same route with the same pace as mine.
-We started our day together, motivated eachother, took breaks together, laughed together and even shared tents.
+I encountered fascinating individuals on the trek who were traversing the same route at a similar pace as mine.
+We commenced our day together, supporting one another, taking breaks together, sharing laughter, and even sharing tents.

 Kongmaru La pass - Markha Valley trek in Ladakh